ktrianta/rust-callgraph-benchmark/README.md

 The benchmark is built around the **main** package, which contains a single binary crate.
 To assess how cross-package calls are analyzed by call-graph generators we split the code across multiple library crates and packages.
-The main crate calls the functions and methods implemented in these packages.
+The **main** crate calls the functions and methods of these packages.
-Calls within package boundaries are also covered by most of these packages.
+Calls within package boundaries are also covered by most of the packages.

 ### main